hannahmalm/pizza-rating/notes.md

         delete '/logout' => 'sessions#destroy' #destroy the session when a user logs out
     -  **IT IS THE JOB OF THE USER TO SIGN UP, NOT THE SESSION **** get '/signup' => 'users#new'
+5. Add in methods within session controller

+6. Add in Views within the session views

+7. Add in methods within the User controller

+8. Add in Views within the user views